TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 i.e. RoT for Verification (RTV) and RoT for Measurement (RTM).

-A trust chain is itself a mechanism, specifically a mechanism of mechanisms, and therefore it also has a Strength of Mechanism.
+A trust chain is itself a mechanism, specifically a mechanism of mechanisms, and therefore, it also has a Strength of Mechanism.
 The factors that contribute to the strength of a trust chain are:

   - The strength of the chain's RoT